Maybe I shouldn’t ask, but how are those New Year's resolutions going?

 One of my biggest success tips is to become really good at goal setting - and not just income goals either.

-There’s no perfect way to set goals, but today I’m talking about three money goals you could set for 2022.
+There’s no perfect way to set goals, but today I’m talking about three money goals you could set for the new year.

 Don’t resist it - goal setting is free and I’m here to help!

 Goals aren’t just for January 1st.
 You can set and reset them throughout the year.
 I explain how I approach goal setting and share my top tips for making them work.